openstack/governance/resolutions/20170425-drop-tc-weekly-meetings.rst

 debate, and the debate is clearly recorded in the meeting logs.

 Using the current meeting format and agendas for debate artificially limits the bandwidth to what can be agreed within one hour a week.
-Loosing this restriction should allow for much higher bandwidth, if we are successful.
+Losing this restriction should allow for much higher bandwidth, if we are successful.

 While email and gerrit conversations provide a good asynchronous mechanism to